 The company exhibited no such confusion, however, about how to secure its bottom line.
 Despite the high-profile escapes and killings in Youngstown, CCA announced last year that it wants to add 500 beds to the private prison—and build two more facilities nearby to incarcerate another 5,000 prisoners.
 If the expansion is approved, 1 in every 50 residents of Youngstown and the surrounding two-county area would be an out-of-state inmate.
 The plan suits many elected officials, who are desperate for an economic boost to a region hardened by the loss of its steel industry.
 But some residents are taking a closer look at what has transpired at the for-profit prison over the past three years—and what will happen if CCA succeeds in making their quiet corner of Ohio the private-prison capital of the world.

-NOT SINCE SLAVERY has an entire American industry derived its profits exclusively from depriving human beings of their freedom—not, at least, until a handful of corporations and Wall Street investors realized they could make millions from what some critics call “dungeons for dollars.”
-Since the 1980s, when privatization became the rage for many government services, companies like CCA and its rival, Wackenhut Corporation, have been luring elected officials with a worry-free solution to prison overcrowding.
+SINCE THE 1980s, WHEN PRIVATIZATION became the rage for many government services, companies like CCA and its rival, Wackenhut Corporation, have been luring elected officials with a worry-free solution to prison overcrowding.
 Claiming they can lock people up cheaper than government can, the companies build cells on speculation, then peddle the beds to whatever local or state government needs a quick fix for its growing criminal population.
 “It’s a heady cocktail for politicians who are trying to show they’re tough on crime and fiscally conservative at the same time,” says Judith Greene, a senior justice fellow at the Open Society Institute, a foundation chaired by philanthropist George Soros.

 Over the past decade, private prisons have boomed.
 Corporations now control 122,900 beds for U.S. inmates, up at least eightfold since 1990.
 The reason is simple: With anti-drug laws and stiffer mandatory sentences pushing the prison population above two million, and governments strapped for capital to build new cells, for-profit prisons seem to offer plenty of cells at below-market prices.
 “If it could not be done cheaper than the government does it, then we wouldn’t be in business now,” says Brian Gardner, warden of the CCA prison in Youngstown.
 “We believe in giving the taxpayer the best deal.”